jlucasvt/orangelink-feature-patch/README.md

 ### How do I get it?
 1. Update your OrangeLink to the latest Firmware Here: https://getrileylink.org/product/orangelink#firmware
-2. Copy Paste the following script reference into your MacOS "Terminal.app".
+2. Copy Paste the following script reference into your MacOS "Terminal.app" and press {return} to run the script.

 ```
 /bin/bash -c "$(curl -fsSL https://tinyurl.com/olpatchfiles)"
 ```
+3. When the script runs it will ask you to choose one of four options..
 * Options 1,2,3 will Download a new Workspace and Patch it
-* Option 4 will Patch an existing Workspace Build Folder
+* Option 4 will Patch an existing Workspace Build Folder so be sure to be running the script from within that folder.

 ![alt text](https://github.com/jlucasvt/orangelink-feature-patch/raw/main/termpic.png?raw=true)